All Episodes

 It really, you know, America could be a very stupid country.

-But you know, look at Angela Merkel.
+But, you know, look at Angela Merkel.

-I think this is a pretty big story that I think hasn't gotten enough attention, but uh the German chancellor suffered what I would describe as a historic defeat.
+I think this is a pretty big story that I think hasn't gotten enough attention.

-It's the only way to describe it in Berlin elections after her open borders policy led to this wave of terrorist attacks throughout Germany, but her party suffered a historic loss in Berlin in their state elections on Sunday while the right wing populist uh AFD gained support, riding a wave of popular anger over open door refugee policy.
+But her party suffered a historic loss in Berlin in their state elections on Sunday while the right-wing populist AFD gained support, riding a wave of popular anger over open-door refugee policy.

-I mean, we could keep seeing instance after instance, you know, either the person responsible for the attack just recently traveled to Pakistan or Saudi Arabia or Afghanistan, and you know, they're people from other countries and they haven't assimilated to this country.
+You know, either the person responsible for the attack just recently traveled to Pakistan or Saudi Arabia or Afghanistan.

-Why does Hillary Clinton why is she willing to gamble with your life?
+Why does Hillary Clinton, why is she willing to gamble with your life?

 That's a question I don't think she can ever answer.